IIIF/api/source/api/presentation/3.0/index.md

    Clients _MUST_ render `label` on a Collection.
  * A Manifest _MUST_ have the `label` property with at least one entry.<br/>
    Clients _MUST_ render `label` on a Manifest.
- * A Sequence _MAY_ have the `label` property with at least one entry, and if there are multiple Sequences in a single Manifest then they _MUST_ each have the `label` property with at least one entry.<br/>
-   Clients _SHOULD_ support multiple Sequences, and if they do, _MUST_ render `label` on a Sequence.
-Clients _MAY_ render `label` on a single Sequence.
  * A Canvas _SHOULD_ have the `label` property with at least one entry.<br/>
    Clients _MUST_ render `label` on a Canvas, and _MUST_ generate a `label` for Canvases that do not have them.
  * A content resource _MAY_ have the `label` property with at least one entry.
 If there is a Choice of content resource for the same Canvas, then they _SHOULD_ each have at least the `label` property with at least one entry.<br/>